-- 1. The NRC established and staffed an Advanced Reactor Programs Branch, with a project team assigned to review the HTGR licensing issues associated with the NGNP Project. - 2.
-The NGNP Project team engaged NRC staff in initial public meetings regarding the resolution of priority licensing issues.
+- 1. The NRC established and staffed an Advanced Reactor Programs Branch, with a project team assigned to review the HTGR licensing issues associated with the NGNP Project. - The NGNP Project team engaged NRC staff in initial public meetings regarding the resolution of priority licensing issues.

-Commenced the Development and Submittal of NGNP White Papers Addressing Priority Licensing Topics
+Commenced the Development and Submittal of NGNP White Papers Addressing Priority Licensing Topics the N of HTGRs.

-The NGNP Project team is analyzing a number of the highest priority licensing topics and compiling their findings into a series of licensing white papers that will form the basis for adapting existing regulatory requirements to the licensing of HTGRs.
 These papers will be submitted to the NRC for their review.
 Resolution of the topics described in these papers will then be achieved through a series of NRC public meetings and responses to NRC requests for additional information.
 The objective of this effort is to document these resolutions in NRC guidance (Interim Staff Guidance, Commission Policy Statement, etc.), thus providing a firm basis for the NGNP license application.